SheenaShahangian/CS601_TermProject_Shahangian/README.md

 #### 2. bucketlist.js

 The intent of the bucketlist.js file is to fetch data I have included in a JSON file (by the name of bucketlist.json) that contains the names of destinations that are on my travel bucket list.
-The program fetches this data and then populates an unordered list located in an aside on the travels page with this content.
+The program fetches this data and then populates an unordered list located in an aside on the travels page (https://vigilant-allen-c8453f.netlify.app/travels.html) with this content.
+Please note, in order for fetch to work, this feature must be viewed on the live site.

 I have a variable I name bucketListContainer in this JavaScript file that I do the following on: document.querySelector(".travel_list").
 I use the querySelector to grab the element from the DOM with the class name travel_list, which is what will eventually hold the fetched contents of my travel bucket list.